vkirodian/spring-boot-example/README.md

 Download from : https://github.com/vkirodian/microservices-eureka-demo

+<b>Cloud Configuration Client</b>

+This application acts as a client for configuration server running on http://localhost:8888/spring-boot-example/default

+To test this you need to download and run Cloud Configuration Server from https://github.com/vkirodian/microservices-config-server-demo.

+The following API : http://localhost:8081/test/configServerProps fetches the properties stored in GitHub.
+For more details refer README for microservices-config-server-demo.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.